 Mindfulness is the ability to be fully present in the moment, accepting your experience without judgment or the need to escape it.
 You can practice mindfulness anytime, anywhere.
 All you have to do is notice and observe your thoughts and feelings.
-Acknowledge that they exist and will pass, like a car driving by on the street outside, and that you don’t have to act on your feelings for them to go away on their own.
+Acknowledge that they exist and will pass, like clouds passing in the sky, and that you don’t have to act on your feelings for them to go away on their own.

 Don’t expect it to be easy right away.
 Acknowledging your thoughts without acting on them is easier said than done, especially with OCD.
 Find a practice that feels good to you, whether that’s meditation, yoga or something else entirely.
 Eventually, your OCD mindfulness practice will become easier and feel more natural.